 Travel Ban Adds Stress To 'Match Week' For Some Doctors

 Dr. Amin Rabiei knew he wanted to work in medicine from an early age.
 When he was growing up in Iran, he watched his dad experience seizures and his mom struggle to help.
-Rabiei went on to medical school in Iran, then practiced at a rural clinic there, all the while working toward an important career point that culminates Friday: Getting matched to a medical residency training program in the United States.
+Rabiei went on to medical school in Iran, then practiced at a rural clinic there, all the while working toward an important career point that culminates Friday: getting matched to a medical residency training program in the United States.

 "I decided to come here to have better opportunities for research and clinical education," says Rabiei, who is already in Philadelphia on a research visa doing postdoctoral research at Thomas Jefferson University.
 His ultimate aim?
 "Hopefully to share this information and these skills for the people who need this in the undeveloped countries."